If you are using a pool heater to heat your pool and you are not using a pool cover you are wasting a large amount of energy and money.

 You can help reduce wind speed with a correctly sited windbreak but for owners of pool heaters it is an unfortunate fact that the more you heat your pool the higher the level of evaporation will be.
 A pool cover is therefore essential.

 The key requirement for a pool cover is that it is a vapor barrier.
-By minimizing evaporation a pool cover significantly reduces heating costs (Click Here to see savings by location).
+By minimizing evaporation a pool cover significantly reduces heating costs (Click Here for more information and to see savings by location).
 There are various types of pool covers from simple manual options to expensive fully automatic systems.

-All pool covers will reduce solar gain (absorption of energy from the sun by the water) but some are better than others and you should consider this when purchasing.
+All pool covers will reduce solar gain (absorption of energy from the sun by the water) but “Solar Covers” are designed to minimize this and you should consider this when purchasing.
 However it is still best to have the pool cover in place whenever the pool is not in use.